eclipse-glsp/glsp-website-source/content/documentation/clientLayouting/content.md

 </br>

-On the client side, configure the `"circle"` node element as `configureModelElement(context, 'circle', CircularNode, CircularNodeView)`.
+On the client side, please make sure that sprotty's [`boundsModule`](https://github.com/eclipse/sprotty/blob/master/packages/sprotty/src/features/bounds/di.config.ts) is registered.

+The `"circle"` node element has to be configured as `configureModelElement(context, 'circle', CircularNode, CircularNodeView)`.

 To style the letter label, we add this simple CSS rule as well: